cosmos/cosmos-sdk/docs/README.md

+---
+layout: index
+title: Cosmos SDK Documentation
+description: The Cosmos-SDK is a framework for building blockchain applications in Golang.
+It is being used to build Gaia, the first implementation of the Cosmos Hub.
+---

 # Cosmos SDK Documentation

 ## Get Started

 - **[SDK Intro](./intro/README.md)**: High-level overview of the Cosmos SDK.
 - **[SDK application tutorial](https://github.com/cosmos/sdk-application-tutorial)**: A tutorial to learn the SDK.
 It showcases how to build an SDK-based blockchain from scratch, and explains the basic principles of the SDK in the process.

 ## Resources

 - [Specifications](./spec/README.md): Specifications of modules and other parts of the Cosmos SDK.
 - [SDK API Reference](https://godoc.org/github.com/cosmos/cosmos-sdk): Godocs of the Cosmos SDK.
 - [REST API spec](https://cosmos.network/rpc/): List of endpoints to interact with a `gaia` full-node through REST.